 Stored Energy Management for Non Generator Resources in Real-Time

+For NGRs designated as Limited Energy Storage Resources (LESRs), state of charge (SOC) constraints are applied to both the binding and non-binding intervals in FMM and RTD based on their Master File parameters, Lower and Upper Charge Limit bids, End-of-Hour (EOH) SOC bids limits, and, if applicable, the reliability-induced Minimum SOC described in section 2.5.8 of this BPM.

+Real-Time Interval State-of-Charge Management

-For NGRs designated as Limited Energy Storage Resources (LESRs), state of charge (SOC) constraints shall be applied, based on a Master File flag, to both the binding and non-binding intervals in FMM and RTD.
-To properly manage the SOC, RTED receives the latest SOC for each NGR via telemetry and uses this information to calculate an initial condition SOC for each NGR, similar to the way generator initial operating levels are calculated, by projecting the actual status toward the last dispatch
+To properly manage the SOC for each interval, RTED receives the latest SOC for each NGR via telemetry and uses this information to calculate an initial condition SOC for each NGR, similar to the way generator initial operating levels are calculated, by projecting the actual status toward the last dispatch.

 The SOC of an LESR is calculated for each interval in FMM and RTD as follows: